theojulienne/pyio/README.md

 NOTE: Currently only works on platforms supporting kqueue (ie, BSD, OSX). epoll support coming soon.

-An example that runs 2 bash scripts, and displays output as it occurs
+An example that runs 2 bash scripts, and displays output as it occurs:

 	$ python example.py
 	first  started with pid 13708
 	second started with pid 13709